-The HOP Hub has materials to assist in the development of a human performance program in conjunction with implementing a QEW process.
+The HOP Hub has materials to help develop a human performance program and implement a QEW process.

 The NFPA 70E Informative Annex Q lists the five basic principles of human performance:

 - 1. People are fallible and even the best people make mistakes. - 2.
 Error-likely situations are predictable, manageable, and preventable. - 3.
 Individual performance is influenced by organizational processes and values. - 4.
 People achieve high levels of performance largely because of the encouragement and reinforcement received from leaders, peers, and subordinates. - 5.
 Incidents can be avoided through an understanding of the reasons that mistakes occur, and applications of the lessons learned from past mistakes.